Updated: Jul 8

 It is generally up to the court to determine the extent of damages caused by failure to perform a contract by a party.
 However, you can make provision in your contract for the payment of a liquidated sum upon breach by a party.

-If you need legal help with your up-coming contract or to understand your rights and obligation under an existing contract or to enforce it, or need to find a lawyer to help you with your contract, please feel free to contact us at www.lawcircuit.com.au or call us at 0418631798 or email us at email@example.com .
+If you need legal help with your upcoming contract or to understand your rights and obligation under an existing contract or to enforce it, or need to find a lawyer to help you with your contract, please feel free to contact us at www.lawcircuit.com.au or call us at 0418631798 or email us at firstname.lastname@example.org .
 We are here to make your legal journey easier.
+We will help you to find the appropriate legal services to help you to solve your legal issues without stress.